 - small distance-source tsunami, from earthquakes around the Pacific Ocean.
 The maps show in red where a tsunami such as this may reach.
 This is known as the red evacuation zone.

 The only warning you will get for a tsunami caused by a local earthquake is the earthquake itself.
-For distance-source tsunami there may be time for offical warnings and evacuations.
+For distance-source tsunami there may be time for official warnings and evacuations.